ksenthoor/ksenthoor.github.io/index.md

 <img src="/my_pic_125px.jpg" style="vertical-align:middle;" alt="My picture" width="125px"/>

 <br>
-I am currently completing my PhD programme at Indian Institute of Technology Madras under the supervision of Prof. Pradeep Sarvepalli.
+I am a research scholar completing my PhD programme at Indian Institute of Technology Madras.
 My research is in the area of quantum error correction codes.
-More specifically, my work focuses on reducing the communication cost for secret recovery in quantum secret sharing schemes.
+More specifically, my work focuses on reducing the communicationcost for secret recovery in quantum secret sharing schemes.
 In the past, I also worked on problems in compressed sensing, image processing and distributed storage codes.
+I am currently looking for a research position in academia or industry to work on quantum error correction and related topics.

 <br>
 [Google Scholar](https://scholar.google.com/citations?hl=en&user=A2XSWuUAAAAJ&view_op=list_works&sortby=pubdate)